 This optimistic story about changes in public opinion does, however, contain within it a note of caution.
 The area about which the public (even the younger public) remains most hesitant about reform concerns violent crime.
 But violent crime must enter any discussion of how to end mass incarceration.
 As the Prison Policy Initiative notes, "at the state and local levels, far more people are locked up for violent and property offenses than for drug offenses alone."
 Ending mass incarceration thus requires that we "go further than the 'low hanging fruit' of nonviolent drug offenses."
 Elected officials might well be wary of policies that lead to the release of persons who have been convicted of violent crimes.
 As a result, to the extent that reform will happen with respect to violent crime, that reform may have to be implemented by bureaucrats of the sort the book describes.
-Even if democracy can deliver reform for nonviolent offenders, the book's suggestions may well be the more prudent path for violent offenders, who are the least sympathetic in the public eye.
+He book's suggestions may well be the more prudent path for violent offenders, who are the least sympathetic in the public eye.